bellaachang/Version-Control-System/README.md

 # Gitlet (Version Control System)
-Project for the course CS 61B: Data Structures.
+Project for the course CS 61B: Data Structures that creates a smaller version of Git version control system ("Gitlet") using SHA-1 serialization and tree search.

 ## Classes and Data Structures